techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/4_Azure_core_services/assignment.md

 # [4/ Azure Core Services]

-Je kan dit document zien als een soort gids naar je AZ-900 certificering.
-Hierin staan de services die je in wat meer detail moet kennen.
-Ook beschrijft dit document hoe je moet omgaan met de andere services die je in het (oefen)examen tegen kan komen.
+You can think of this document as a sort of guide to your AZ-900 certification.
+It lists the services you need to know in a bit more detail.
+Additionally, this document describes how to handle the other services you may encounter in the (practice) exam.

-Er zijn veel services in Azure, maar sommige zijn belangrijker dan andere.
-Azure noemt de volgende architectural components en services waarvan je redelijk in-depth van moet weten wat ze doen:
+There are many services in Azure, but some are more important than others.
+Azure mentions the following architectural components and services of which you should have a fairly in-depth understanding of what they do:

 - Regions and Region Pairs
 - Availability Zones